 And given how challenging it can be to come out when society isn’t always welcoming, the desire to embrace style and fashion towards self-identity cuts across age and generation.

 - Lean into fashion with LGBTQ+ consumers and don’t be afraid to push some boundaries and innovate.
 Remember: Style is a tool of self-expression, so use it as a communication tool to this fashion-forward segment.

 Contact us at the form below to learn more about how you can gain access to these diverse consumer insights and much more in our Cultural Intelligence Platform.

 Other Recent Multicultural Research Articles and Insights from Collage Group

-Jill is an Analyst on Collage Group’s Product & Content team.
-She is a 2018 graduate from the University of Michigan’s Gerald R. Ford School of Public Policy.
+Jill is a Research Manager on Collage Group’s Cultural Insights team focusing on the LGBTQ+ and Gender membership.
+She is a graduate of the University of Michigan’s Gerald R. Ford School of Public Policy.
 In her spare time, Jill enjoys exploring Washington DC’s restaurant scene and practicing yoga.